MichaelTien8901/Arduino-Mega-XMEM32k/README.md

 We can certainly configure program RAM(stack and heap) at this external memory.
 But then we probably leave out the internal 8k memory.
 This project configure external memory as heap so that internal 8K memory is still used as before.
 You have to allocate the external memory before use.
 The sample program demo the usage.

-## Installation to Arduino IDE
+## How to Install to Arduino IDE

 Add the content of file **platform\boards.txt** into the file **[ARDUINO INSTALL FOLDER]\hardware\arduino\avr\boards.txt**.
-Before you compile the project xmem32k, choose the board **Tools->board-[Mega with heap 32K external RAM**.
+Before you compile the project xmem32k, choose the board **Tools->board->Mega with heap 32K external RAM**.

 ## Circuit Diagram